patiboh/hellothreejs/README.md

 WebGL / threejs hello worlds ✨

-To see what happens, open `index.html` in browser

 To setup :

 `npm i`

-To start:
+To see what happens :

 `npm start`